10 Best Acoustic Guitars Under $200 for Beginners (2020)

 The guitars listed in this article fall around the $200 mark, and that’s not a bad budget for a first instrument.
 However, unlike with electric guitar, when you start off on an acoustic guitar you don’t need to worry about an amp and a bunch of other accessories.
 Though you certainly don't have to, you may want to increase your budget, perhaps considering acoustic guitars around $300.
-Each of the guitar brands listed here have some great instruments to choose from at that price point too.
+Each of the guitar brands listed here has some great instruments to choose from at that price point too.

 You’ll often see alternative tonewoods such as nato and sapele used in guitars at this price point, and that is nothing to be concerned about.
 It is just another way companies make awesome guitars that are also affordable.
 It is also a way they are helping the environment by using more abundant woods for some of their biggest production instruments.

 However, what you will never see is guitars made of mystery woods, strange plywood or cheap plastic.
 That’s just one of the reasons it is smart to go with a respected brand name instead of some no-name guitar from a department store.

 Good luck choosing an awesome first acoustic guitar!